 Applying to the Graduate Program in History

-Our annual deadline for applying to our graduate program is December 1.
-This year, applicant had until December 10, 2019 to complete the submission of admission materials.
+Our annual deadline for applying to our graduate program is December 1 to complete the submission of admission materials.

 Although the History Department program in graduate studies is highly selective, the Graduate Studies Committee carefully considers all aspects of a candidate's file in making its decision, and welcomes applicants of diverse backgrounds and interests.

 Note: Please check the graduate school's application site to see if your items have been received and checked in.
 All items received and processed were checked in on the site.
 Late materials received after December 18 will be processed after the holidays when our history graduate studies office reopens.